anhquan99/markdown/Technical/Database/SQL/SQL.md

 # Database
 - Is an organized collection of data, stored and retrieved digitally from a remote or local computer system.
 Databases can be vast and complex, and such databases are developed using fixed design and modeling approaches.
 # DBMS (Database Management System)
-- System software responsible for the creation, retrieval, updation, and management of database.
+- System software responsible for the creation, retrieval, update, and management of database.
 It ensures that data is consistent, organized and easily accessible by serving as an interface between the database and its end users or application software.
 # RDBMS (Relational Database Management System)
 - Store data in the form of a collection of tables, and relations can be defined between the common fields of these tables.
 # SQL (Structured Query Language)